Pumpkin9186/HATS-PACK-AND-NX-FIRMWARE/README.md

 4. You will then boot to Hekate.
 You can just press launch and choose whatever environment you will load.
 # LATEST RELEASE ---> https://www.sthetix.info/hats/releases/
 THESE FILES ARE NOT FROM ME
+# THE FILES ARE AT https://www.sthetix.info/hats/releases/ I CAN NOT FIT THEM INTO THIS REPOSITORY